 E) You can also use the tablecloth as a type of yearbook.
 In this case you would use it once a week, with family members writing the best thing about their week on the tablecloth.
 Draw a large square in the center of the tablecloth, and label it with your family name, the year, and anything else you’d like.

 Grace Note: I’ve seen other people do something similar on white cloth tablecloths.
 And while I also usually prefer cloth to vinyl, with this idea, vinyl is the way to go.
 Stains wipe away with a sponge and some dishwashing detergent.
 Food often permanently stains cloth tablecloths, and you don’t want your future heirloom with stains that block out any of the writing.
 Because people know the purpose of the tablecloth, they’ll overlook the fact that it’s vinyl, and they’ll only notice the precious words on it!

 I wish you and your loved ones a blessed and gratitude-filled Thanksgiving!
 Please come to visit the blog often between now and New Year’s Day.
-I have lots of posts planned that will help you navigate the busy Christmas season and the people and special situations of the holidays.
+I have lots of posts to help you navigate the busy Christmas season and the people and special situations of the holidays.
 It really is the most wonderful time of the year when we enter it with pre-knowledge of the best practices for handling the myriad of situations that are unique to the days between Thanksgiving and the New Year!